 Below are the 3 most used Forms we see by retail companies.

 Opening & closing store checklist: A daily checklist for your store manager to go over prior to opening or closing the shop so that you can be sure all the tasks are completed and the store is ready to be opened or closed.
 This is a great way for you, the owner, to make sure that nothing is missing and that all is under control.

 Daily Inventory checklist: A daily report that requires your users to go over the entire inventory to ensure everything is stacked properly and can alert you to anymissing items.

 Hazard report: (Ticketing system) Another operational form that is always accessible to your employees on their app, if they encounter a safety hazard in the workplace then they can report it straight away so the managers that might not be onsite, are immediately notified of it.
-A few other workflows like this might be Accident report, Maintenance ticket (for broken equipment), and more.
+A few other Forms like this might be Accident report, Maintenance ticket (for broken equipment), and more.

-Tasks are an incredible tool to manage one-off tasks or even lists of tasks that need to be done and completed by a certain date and are not necessarily framed into a shift or workflow.
+Tasks are an incredible tool to manage one-off tasks or even lists of tasks that need to be done and completed by a certain date and are not necessarily framed into a shift or Form.
 A task can be tagged with multiple tags.

 Here are some frequently used tasks for example:

 Count inventory on aisle X

 Rearrange items properly

 Tags: After creating a task for one or many users, don’t forget to tag the task.
 Tagging a task is a great way to filter out the tags both for you and the users, and helps make sure the overview of the process is as clear as possible.
 A tag can be a certain priority level or a manager name that is in charge of that task.
 Waking up in the morning and filtering the daily tasks by priority levels is crucial so you can get eyes on what is important and needs to be done ASAP.